PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 ## Client Performance
 - The client is multi-threaded.
 - During testing phase, utilize 'top' in a separate shell to monitor CPU utilization on the client machine.
+Or you can also utilize mpstat.
 - If CPU is 100% or close, it may be because the client is spending a lot of time preparing/disgesting queries.
 If queries are fixed and known in advance (with possibly different arguments passed on each invocation) then the query statements can be prepared once outside the execution loop and thereafter be reset prior to each invocation to provide different parameters/arguments for the next execution.
 Client driver examples provide explanation of how this is done.